pedrogomes29/JmmCompiler/README.md

 For this project, you need to install [Java](https://jdk.java.net/), [Gradle](https://gradle.org/install/), and [Git](https://git-scm.com/downloads/) (and optionally, a [Git GUI client](https://git-scm.com/downloads/guis), such as TortoiseGit or GitHub Desktop).
 Please check the [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) for Java and Gradle versions.

+## Group Members
+> João Reis - 202007227
+> Pedro Gomes - 202006322
+> Rui Pires - 202008252

+## Work distribuiton

+Each member of the group contributed approximately 1/3 to the project

+## Self-assessment

+20

+## Extra elements

+When generating OLLIR, we reduce the number of registers needed when an instruction accepts another instruction as it's paramater.
+For example, when jmm has the instruction x = 1 + 2; , instead of generating: t1.i32 :=.i32 1.i32 + 2.i32;
+x.i32 :=.i32 t1.i32;
+we generate
+x.i32 :=.i32 1.i32 + 2.i32;

+Same goes for conditions.

+In addition, we implemented short circuits for the conditional jumps.

 ## Project setup

 There are some import folders in the repository.
 Your development source code is inside the subfolder named ``src/main``.
 Specifically, your initially application is in the folder ``src/main/pt/up/fe/comp2023``, and the grammar is in the subfolder ``src/main/antlr/comp2023/grammar``.
 Finally, the subfolder named ``test`` contains your unit tests.